wp-plugins/soundcloud-is-gold/readme.txt

 == Changelog ==

+= 2.1 =
+* Widget to display a user's latest track in the sidebar
+* New "user" argument for the shortcode to show latest track of an user

 = 2.0 =
 * Save multiple users, very useful for labels, collectives or artists with many projects.